-Students should be equipped with a Pencil Case (that has at least a pen, pencil, ruler, a purple pen and a Little Lever Book Mark inside it), a mini-whiteboard, a mini-whiteboard pen, a need to know book, a bag and a reading book.
-Students are expected to carry this equipment with them at all times and ensure that their pencil case, mini-whiteboard, mini-whiteboard pen, need to know book and reading routes book are placed on their desk at the start of every session.
+Students should be equipped with a Pencil Case (that has at least a pen, pencil, ruler, a purple pen and a Little Lever Book Mark inside it), a mini-whiteboard, a mini-whiteboard pen, a need to know book, and a bag.
+Students are expected to carry this equipment with them at all times and ensure that their pencil case, mini-whiteboard, mini-whiteboard pen and need to know book are placed on their desk at the start of every session.
 As a school we will provide all the equipment for students at the start of the year with the exception of a school bag.
 We expect our students to take responsibility for their equipment.